-All primary children will automatically have a place within the secondary school when it opens in 2025.
+All primary children will automatically have a place within the secondary school.

 Admission number(s)

 The school has a published admission number (PAN) of 60 for Reception year and 120 for Year 7.

 The school will accordingly admit this number of pupils if there are sufficient applications.
 Where fewer applicants than the published admission number for the relevant year group are received, we will offer places at the school to all those who have applied.